priyanshu-73/unstable-vitals/readme.md

 # 🏋️‍♂️ UNstable Vitals FitTrack
 ### Real-Time AI Exercise Monitoring & Posture Tracking

-Unstable Vitals   is a modern fitness application designed to help users track exercise form in real time using their webcam.
+UNstable Vitals   is a modern fitness application designed to help users track exercise form in real time using their webcam.
 It provides instant posture feedback, exercise recommendations, and learning resources — all inside a beautifully designed, responsive UI.

 The project is built with **Next.js 14**, **TypeScript**, **TailwindCSS**, and real-time motion analysis (optional future integration).